The Ultimate Brother Toner Guide (2025)

 Again, it might be time for a fresh toner cartridge.
 A genuine Brother toner cartridge should not leak unless it has been dropped and the casing is cracked.

-Either way, your can clean up any toner spills inside your printer with a clean, dry, lint-free cloth.
+Either way, you can clean up any toner spills inside your printer with a clean, dry, lint-free cloth.
 Be careful, but if you make a mess, here’s how to get toner out of clothes and carpets

 Generic toner cartridges print poorly and can even damage your printer.
-Read about the differences between genuine OEM, compatible, and remanufactured toner cartridges
+Read about the differences between genuine OEM, compatible, and remanufactured toner cartridges.

 We don’t recommend trying to refill a Brother laser toner cartridge.
 Skip refilling ink cartridges, too.
 It’s a messy waste of time and money!

-Toner for Brother laser printer is formulated for your specific printer model.
+Toner for the Brother laser printer is formulated for your specific printer model.
 That’s why you should only use genuine Brother toners in your Brother laser printer.

-Why Buy Brother toners from Toner Buzz?
+Why buy Brother toners from Toner Buzz?

 • Original Brother Quality Products